 Gorgeous beaches, nice cafes, and coastal walking and biking trains line this whole coastline.

 So spend a day exploring along the Grand Pacific Drive.
-It’s one of the best day trips from Sydney as it’s only an hour away and it’s packed with beauty.
+It’s one of the best trips from Sydney as it’s just over an hour away and it’s packed with beauty.

 15. Stanwell Park